GET IN TOUCH

 Property Subject to a Lien

 The lien applies to both real and personal property owned by the taxpayer.
 Real property encompasses land, homes, and buildings, whereas personal property includes vehicles, business equipment, and financial accounts.
-Once the lien is recorded, ownership rights are restricted.
-The taxpayer cannot sell, refinance, or transfer the property until the debt is fully resolved, ensuring that the state’s claim remains protected throughout the collection process.
+Once the warrant is filed, the taxpayer's ability to sell or transfer real estate could be affected, ensuring that the state's claim remains protected throughout the collection process.

-Under Wisconsin statutes, a tax lien automatically attaches to property when a taxpayer fails to pay the required taxes by the due date.
-The Department of Revenue then records the lien with the county clerk, creating an official public record.
-This record converts the unpaid tax balance into a secured debt, granting the government the authority to pursue repayment through financial or property-related channels until the liability is settled.
+Under Wisconsin law, when a taxpayer fails to pay the required taxes by the due date, the Department of Revenue may file a tax warrant with the Clerk of Court.
+This filing creates an official public record and converts the unpaid tax balance into a secured debt, granting the government the authority to pursue repayment through financial or property-related channels until the liability is settled.
+The cost of filing and satisfying the warrant is added to the delinquent account and is currently $10.

 Key Effects on Credit and Financial Standing

-A Wisconsin tax lien can significantly affect both property ownership and financial stability.
-Understanding how these liens are created, what assets they cover, and how they impact credit helps taxpayers act responsibly to resolve their debts and maintain control over their property.
+A Wisconsin tax warrant can significantly affect both property ownership and financial standing.
+Understanding how these warrants are created, what assets they cover, and how they could impact credit helps taxpayers act responsibly to resolve their debts and maintain control over their property.

 Understanding Tax Debt and Liability